 Nanduni Nimalsiri is a Ph.D. student in the ANU Research School of Engineering, supported by ANU college and Data61.
 She is an enthusiast in Computer Science and finds it closely tailored to her personality.
-She is expressly passionate about applying engineering principles in the field of Information and Communication Technology.
+In fact, she is expressly passionate about applying engineering principles in the field of Computer Science.

 She is currently in her first year of PhD in Energy Optimization, supervised by Prof. Saman Halgamuge (ANU),Dr. David Smith (Data61), Dr. Marnie Shaw (ANU), Dr. Elizabeth Ratnam (UC Berkeley) and Dr. Chathurika Mediwaththe (ANU).
 Her PhD research focuses on the development of algorithmic approaches for Demand Side Management (DSM) in Smart Grid, specially aimed at sustainable development.
 She currently researches on distributed algorithms for Electric Vehicle charging control in smart grid.
 Her research interests centre around developing algorithms using Optimization, Game Theory, Operational Research and Machine Learning.